-NOTICE IS HEREBY GIVEN that the 2023 annual meeting of shareholders of Credit Acceptance Corporation, a Michigan corporation, will be held at its principal executive offices, 25505 West Twelve Mile Road, Southfield, Michigan 48034, on Friday, June 2, 2023, at 8:00 a.m., Eastern time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2024 annual meeting of shareholders of Credit Acceptance Corporation, a Michigan corporation, will be held at its principal executive offices, 25505 West Twelve Mile Road, Southfield, Michigan 48034, on Wednesday, June 5, 2024, at 8:00 a.m., Eastern time, for the following purposes:

-- (a) election of five directors named in Credit Acceptance Corporation's 2023 proxy statement, each to serve until the 2024 annual meeting of shareholders and until his or her successor has been elected and qualified; - (b) approval of an amendment to the Credit Acceptance Corporation Amended and Restated Incentive Compensation Plan; - (c) advisory vote to approve named executive officer compensation; - (d) advisory vote on the frequency of future advisory votes to approve named executive officer compensation; - (e) ratification of the selection of Grant Thornton LLP as Credit Acceptance Corporation's independent registered public accounting firm for 2023; and - (f) transaction of such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (a) election of six directors named in Credit Acceptance Corporation's 2024 proxy statement, each to serve until the 2025 annual meeting of shareholders and until his or her successor has been elected and qualified; - (b) approval of an amendment to the Credit Acceptance Corporation Amended and Restated Incentive Compensation Plan; - (c) advisory vote to approve named executive officer compensation; - (d) ratification of the selection of Grant Thornton LLP as Credit Acceptance Corporation's independent registered public accounting firm for 2024; and - (e) transaction of such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Shareholders of record on April 10, 2023 will be entitled to notice of and to vote at the meeting.
+Shareholders of record on April 8, 2024 will be entitled to notice of and to vote at the meeting.
 You are invited to attend the meeting.
 Whether or not you plan to attend in person, please cast your vote.
-On April 21, 2023, Credit Acceptance Corporation mailed a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2023 proxy statement and 2022 annual report and vote by proxy online via the Internet.
-You may also request a paper copy of our 2023 proxy statement and a proxy card to submit your proxy vote by mail, if you prefer.
+On April 25, 2024, Credit Acceptance Corporation mailed a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2024 proxy statement and 2023 annual report and vote by proxy online via the Internet.
+You may also request a paper copy of our 2024 proxy statement and a proxy card to submit your proxy vote by mail, if you prefer.
 We encourage you to vote by proxy via the Internet.
 It is convenient and saves us significant postage and processing costs.
 The proxy is revocable and will not affect your right to vote in person if you are a shareholder of record and attend the meeting.